reloonfire/reloonfire/README.md

 ## Hi there 👋

 Hi, i'm Lorenzo aka reloonfire (19 y.o) and i'm currently a CS student @UniMib.
-Game enthusiast and aspiring game developer.
+Game enthusiast and aspiring game developer/game engine dev.

 ### Current Projects
-🔭 I’m currently working on 2 main projects: NoNameGame and [ROFLang](https://github.com/reloonfire/rof-language)
+🔭 I’m currently working on 1 main projects: NoNameGame and other side projects just for fun!
 ### About that
-  - ROF is a an interpreted, dynamically-typed and simple language, developed in order to practice with different languages (i have tried to implement a version in C++ and GoLang).
-(Like the README says)
    - NoNameGame is a game (as the name implies), but it is a private project so shhh

 🌱 I’m currently learning Golang, Java, PHP and C++